Intelligent-Silicon/Clarion-Template-Customisation/Group Prefixes.md

 ### Overview

 A Powershell script to modify the templates to remove the blank group prefixes from dictionary and AppGen group's with an option to revert (undo) the changes.
+This demonstrates how you can change the default IDE generated data statement, for global, module and procedure Dct & AppGen data by removing the default PRE() from GROUP structures.

 ### Instructions